CloudEngineHub/smpl-rs/README.md

 ## Dependencies
 The main dependency is [gloss](https://github.com/Meshcapade/gloss) which will be downloaded and compiled automatically when building this package.

+## Data
+To use smpl-rs you need to download the SMPL-X data.

+* Download the models from [here](https://smpl-x.is.tue.mpg.de/download.php) (Download SMPL-X with removed headbun NPZ).
+* After this change the paths in the `misc_scripts/standardize_smpl.py` file to the path where you downloaded the models and where you want to save the standardized models.
+You will need some additional files provided in the `data/smplx` folder.
+* Then run as `python misc_scripts/standardize_smpl.py` to standardize the models.
+Lazy loading will need to be set to the path where you saved the standardized models.

 ## Installation
 ### Install and run native
 ```sh